Andrija Filipović

-Andrija Filipović (born 18 April 1997) is a Croatian professional footballer who plays as a forward for Thai League 1 club PT Prachuap.
+Andrija Filipović (born 18 April 1997) is a Croatian professional footballer who plays as a forward for Kazakhstan Premier League club Zhenis.

 Club career

 Born in Rijeka, Filipović played football at a youth level with HNK Rijeka before joining the youth team of Juventus in 2015 on a temporary basis.
 Spells with Spezia Calcio and Siena followed, before joining Slovenian side ND Gorica in February 2017 on a deal until the end of the 2019–20 season After making 62 league appearances with Gorica, scoring 11, Filipović joined Eerste Divisie side NAC Breda in the summer of 2019, signing a two-year contract with the club, with the option for a further year.
 After 15 appearances with Breda, scoring once, he joined Slovenian side NŠ Mura on a two-year contract on 31 January 2020, lasting until the end of 2022.
 However, his contract was mutually terminated in August 2021.

 In September 2021, Filipović signed for Albanian club FK Partizani on a three-year contract.
 He left the club at the end of the calendar year, having scored twice in 10 matches in all competitions.

 In February 2022, Filipović signed for Kazakhstan Premier League club FC Atyrau.

 On 13 February 2023, Filipović signed for fellow Kazakhstan Premier League club Aktobe.
 On 24 January 2024, Aktobe announced that had left the club.

-On 23 January 2024, Kisvárda announced the signing of Filipović.
+On 23 January 2024, Hungarian club Kisvárda announced the signing of Filipović.

+In July 2024, he signed for Uzbek club FC Bunyodkor on a contract until the end of the 2024 season.
+He moved to Thai club PT Prachuap on 17 December 2024.

+In September 2025, Filipović returned to Croatia, signing for Slaven Belupo on a contract until summer 2027.
+Filipović and Slaven Belupo mutually agreed to terminate his contract in January 2026, after two goals in nine games for the club.

+In February 2026, he moved to the tenth country of his career, signing for Iraqi club Al-Talaba SC.